ederchristian/ederchristian/about.md

 ### I also do

-* Design at Photoshop and Illustrator
+* Design in Photoshop and Illustrator

 * Video editing at iMovie